 Scroll through the results for the right library.
 Click on it.

 Click the Install button.

-- Wait for the installation to finish.
+Wait for the installation to finish.

-- Click the Close button.
+Click the Close button.

-- Try compiling your code again.
+Try compiling your code again.

-github.com since that is where most Arduino libraries are hosted and downloading from there is fast and easy.
+If you have no luck in Library Manager then load up your favorite search engine and do a search for the missing filename.
+You will often get multiple results.
+If you have a lot of results you might add "arduino" as an additional search keyword.
+I will usually prefer results from github.com since that is where most Arduino libraries are hosted and downloading from there is fast and easy.
 In some cases there will be multiple libraries that contain the given filename and you'll need to do some evaluation to determine which seems the most appropriate, then try it out.

 After downloading the library you found, you'll need to install it.
 This requires a different process than the Library Manager installation.
 You will find instructions here: